 What the figures show:

-The national average Attainment 8 score for deaf chidren in 2025 was 39.4.
+The national average Attainment 8 score for deaf children in 2025 was 39.4.
 This means their average score per subject was 3.9.
 This compares to 45.9 and 4.6 respectively for all children.

 Deaf children’s Attainment 8 score has continued to steadily decline since 2020 and is back to pre-pandemic levels of under 40.